Silversmith William Neale & Sons & The Birmingham Jewellery Quarter

 By the 1830s the famous electroplating firms Elkington and Mason and Company occupied large factories in Newhall Street which relied on steam engines as well as hand powered machinery to turn out large quantities of silver plated goods.
 Note the facade of the building which looks palatial.

-The larger more successful enterprises would have ornate facades erected at the front of the premises and luxurious showrooms from which which they could display and sell their pieces.
+The larger more successful enterprises would have ornate facades erected at the front of the premises and luxurious showrooms from which they could display and sell their pieces.
 Regency style facades were used to enhance the buildings until the mid-nineteenth century.
 Gothic styles were popular up until the late Victorian era.
 By the 1890s Arts & Crafts and Art Nouveau frontages were fashionable.

 You may be familiar with the address 17 Legge Lane, Birmingham, as seen in the advertisements associated with the brand name Gwenda.
-The building was known as the Gwenda Works, formerly the Union Works.
+The building is shown below.
+It was known as the Gwenda Works, formerly the Union Works.
 The premises were built for the silversmith Sir Henry Manton in 1913.
 This building is recognised as one of the most important examples of Arts and Crafts factory architecture in the jewellery quarter of Birmingham.

 One thing all the buildings in the jewellery and metal working trade had in common was large windows.
 The need for natural light was paramount as so much of the work was intricate and highly skilled.